 Another limitation which is very hard to overcome is the look and feel of the standard Profile and Subscription Center.
 If you enable Marketing Cloud BrandBuilder, you will be able to customize the color scheme of your Profile and Subscription Center based on the colors of the logo you upload – but you won’t be able to change the layout or the fonts used.

 Sooner or later, most Marketing Cloud users switch to custom Profile and Subscription Centers, as the standard one is not enough when it comes to more complex use cases.

-Events.
+In the form, you can include any fields from any of the relevant Sales/Service Cloud objects, but to make it more simple as we go, for now, we will use three standard fields from the Contact object: FirstName, LastName and Email.
+Additionally, I have added three read-only checkboxes to the Contact object for subscription management: Newsletter, Offers and Events.
 [Why are they read-only?
 In this tutorial, you will learn how to allow subscribers to make changes to their preferences and sync those changes back to Salesforce.
 The process of managing the subscriptions by a Salesforce user and syncing the changes back to Marketing Cloud is a separate procedure and won’t be addressed in this article.]
 I also made sure that the Email Opt Out flag is visible on a Contact page layout in Sales Cloud:

 Here is a reference of all the fields from the Contact object, which we will use in our script:

 API Field Name